letsencrypt/cp-cps/CP-CPS.md

 ### 9.9.2 Indemnification by Subscribers

-To the extent permitted by law, each Subscriber shall indemnify ISRG, its partners, and any cross-signed entities, and their respective directors, officers, employees, agents, and contractors against any loss, damage, or expense, including reasonable attorney’s fees, arising out of or related to:
+To the extent permitted by law, each Subscriber shall indemnify ISRG, its partners, and any cross-signed entities, and their respective directors, officers, employees, agents, and contractors against any loss, damage, or expense, including reasonable attorney's fees, arising out of or related to:

 (a) any misrepresentation or omission by Subscriber, regardless of whether the misrepresentation or omission was intentional or unintentional;
 (b) Subscriber’s breach of its Subscriber Agreement, this CP/CPS, or applicable law;